Keenan Allen: Pre-draft

-San Diego / Los Angeles Chargers
+San Diego / Los Angeles Chargers (first stint)

 2013

 Allen with the Chargers during his rookie season in 2013.

 Allen was selected in the third round, 76th overall, by the San Diego Chargers in the 2013 NFL draft, though the team already had solid depth at the wide receiver position.
 He was the highest selected wide receiver from Cal since DeSean Jackson in 2008.
 Allen had been on General Manager Tom Telesco's radar for a while.
 In 2011, Telesco attended Cal's game against USC at San Francisco's AT&T Park where Allen enjoyed one of the most prolific days of his career that evening, catching a career-best 13 passes for 160 yards.
 On May 9, 2013, Allen signed a four-year, $2.81 million contract with the Chargers, which included a $613,800 signing bonus.

 Allen struggled at times during training camp.
 Teammate and veteran tight end Antonio Gates envisioned that Allen in 2013 would play behind Eddie Royal, Vincent Brown, Malcom Floyd, and Danario Alexander.
 Although Alexander suffered a season-ending injury in the preseason, Allen did not participate in any offensive plays in San Diego's season opening loss to the Houston Texans.
 Unaccustomed to being a reserve player, he considered quitting football and returning to school to complete his degree.
 He began receiving playing time the following week against the Philadelphia Eagles when Floyd suffered a season-ending injury.
 On October 6, 2013, against the Oakland Raiders, Allen had his first 100-yard game as an NFL receiver, having six catches for 115 yards and a touchdown.
-The next week, in a win against the Indianapolis Colts on Monday Night Football, Allen recorded nine catches for 107 yards and a touchdown.
+The next week, in a win against the Indianapolis Colts, Allen recorded nine catches for 107 yards and a touchdown.
 In Week 14, he broke the franchise record for receptions in a rookie season, surpassing LaDainian Tomlinson, with 61 with three weeks remaining in the regular season.